 There are various kinds of activities and assignments you can create in Flat for Education.
-Use our auto-graded music theory worksheets for homework practice, or knowledge assessment if you decide to give some points for each exercise.
-You only need to pick a subject, choose some settings, and the platform will automatically generate for you some exercises to assess the knowledge of your students on basic music theory.
+Use our auto-graded music theory worksheets for homework practice or knowledge assessment if you decide to give some points for each exercise.
+You only need to pick a subject, choose some settings, and the platform will automatically generate some exercises for you to assess the knowledge of your students on basic music theory.
 Our product will also automatically grade their work and push grades to Google Classroom or your LMS (MusicFirst, Canvas, Schoology, Moodle, etc.

 Creating a worksheet

-Publication date, due date & assigned students
+Publication date, due date, assigned students & exercises shuffling

 Choose and create the exercises